pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ![logical_plan](./imgs/logical_plan.png)

 #### Physical Plan
 In this stage, the `LogicalCTE` will be converted to `PhysicalCTE`.
-We just convert logical plans of seed part and recursive part to its physical plan.
+We just convert logical plans of the seed part and the recursive part to its physical plan.
-Also `LogicalCTETable` will be converted to `PhysicalCTETableReader`.
+Also `LogicalCTETable` will be converted to `PhysicalCTETable`.

 The Physical Plan will be like: